BJP workers chant before Scindia, ‘toh wicket gira do’

 Day after joining BJP, EOW re-opens forgery case against Scindia

-He told party workers that that he had threatened to hit the streets if the promises made in the Congress manifesto were not fulfilled.
+He told party workers that he had threatened to hit the streets if the promises made in the Congress manifesto were not fulfilled.
 At that time, Kamal Nath had said then step down.
-Scindia was also all praise for former MP chief minister, Shivraj Singh Chouhan.
-He said that he had never seen a more committed and hard working chief minister.
+Scindia had also all praise for former MP chief minister, Shivraj Singh Chouhan.
+He said that he had never seen a more committed and hard-working chief minister.
 I am handing myself over to you after toiling in the Congress for 20 years, Scindia also told the BJP workers.